ghc-proposals/ghc-proposals/proposals/0000-submodules.rst

 inside of let statements and where clauses.

-We also allow import declarations to appear anywhere in the top-level of a module, not just at the the very top.
-This aligns with Haskell's general order-independent nature, compared to other programming languages.
+We also allow import declarations to appear anywhere in the global scope of a module, not just at the the top of the module.
+This aligns with the semantics of Haskell declarations, which are order independent.

 Submodule Semantics
 *******************